-Follow-up for Relapsed or Stage IV and Surgically Unresectable Disease^C
+Follow-up for Relapsed or Stage IV and Surgically Unresectable Disease^{c,d}

-- H&P every 6-16 weeks for patients receiving systemic therapy, or more frequently as clinically indicated and adjusted for type of systemic therapy patient is receiving - Laboratory evaluation as per requirements for therapeutic agent being used - Chest, abdominal, and pelvic imaging: - ▶ CT or MRI imaging to assess baseline pretreatment or prior to observation - ▶ Follow-up imaging every 6-16 weeks as per physician discretion and per patient clinical status.
-Imaging interval to be adjusted upward and downward according to rate of disease change and sites of active disease - Consider CT or MRI of head at baseline and as clinically indicated.
-Annual surveillance scans at physician discretion - MRI of spine as clinically indicated - Bone scan as clinically indicated dNo single follow-up plan is appropriate for all patients.
-Follow-up should be individualized based on treatment schedules, side effects, comorbidities, and symptoms.
+- H&P every 6-16 weeks for patients receiving systemic therapy, or more frequently as clinically indicated and adjusted for type of systemic therapy patient is receiving - Laboratory evaluation as per requirements for therapeutic agent being used - Chest, abdominal, and pelvic imaging: - CT or MRI imaging to assess baseline pretreatment or prior to observation - > Follow-up imaging every 6-16 weeks as per physician discretion, patient clinical status, and therapeutic schedule.
+Imaging interval to be adjusted shorter or longer according to rate of disease change and sites of active disease - Consider MRI (preferred) or CT of head at baseline and as clinically indicated.
+Annual surveillance scans at physician discretion - MRI of spine as clinically indicated - Bone scan as clinically indicated

-^cImaging with contrast when clinically indicated.
+^c Imaging with contrast when clinically indicated.